UchennaOkafor/UchennaOkafor/README.md

 ## Hi 👋 I'm Uchenna
 A competent software engineer with 7+ years of programming experience and a positive reputation for delivering quality work.
 Knowledgeable in all areas of software engineering, albeit specializing in web development and keen to get involved with machine learning.

-- 👨🏽‍💻 I currently work on [Ladebug](https://ladebug.net), a platform I built to help developers share answers for bugs they fix.
+- 👨🏽‍💻 Currently working on [Ladebug](https://ladebug.net), a platform I built to help developers share bug fixing knowledge.
 - 🙌 Open for collaborations in machine learning and interesting software products.